Prag8855/aab/content/guides/banking.md

 ### Visa and Mastercard

-More and more businesses accept Visa and Mastercard, but you still need cash.
+Most businesses accept Visa and Mastercard, but you still need cash.
 Many restaurants and *[Spätis](/glossary/Späti)* only accept cash.
 Most websites accept Visa and Mastercard.

 In Berlin, some government offices don't accept Visa or Mastercard.